-At our apartment I find we have instant coffee, plus a fast water boiler.
+At our apartment I find there is only instant coffee, plus a water boiler.
 I decide to give it a go.

-It’s not bad, not good either, I find adding a bit of sugar helps.
+It’s not bad, not good either, I find adding a spoon of sugar helps.
 Instant coffee definitely has a kick to it and I’m buzzing, ready to go.

 Near Arc de Triumph we stumble on a taco joint and decide to try it.